benmarwick/binder-r-description/README.md

 Here we are testing if we can use only the DESCRIPTION file to deploy Binder, and including some complex packages such as `sf` and the `tidyverse` in the `Imports` field.
 We are also using some GitHub-only packages via the `Remotes` field in the DESCRIPTION file.

+The result is that `sf` fails to install, and we do not get the pkgs listed in the `Remotes` field.
+So we really cannot rely on the DESCRIPTION file to deply the Binder instance.
+We need to have an `install.R` with code to install from GitHub, and an `apt.txt` to install the linux libraries needed for complex pkgs like `sf`

 RStudio: [![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/benmarwick/binder-r-description/master?urlpath=rstudio)

 Binder supports using R and RStudio, with libraries pinned to a specific snapshot on [MRAN](https://mran.microsoft.com/documents/rro/reproducibility).